 After the mushrooms are grilled and cooked through, all you have to do is pulse them in a food processor into a coarse grind, then sweat your shallots, add a good shot of sherry, season them up, and voila: a labor saving mushroom hack that adds some great dimension to traditional duxelles.
 (See my more traditional wild mushroom duxelles recipe here).

 The only thing to watch is the heat of your grill.
-I definitely recommend charcoal and a couple soaked woodchips, or just wood charcoal, but you could just grill them on your propane grill too, although it won’t taste the same.
+I definitely recommend charcoal and a couple soaked woodchips, or just wood charcoal, but you could just grill them on your propane grill too, although it won't taste the same.
 Either way, you might consider it the next time you find that monster maitake.
+You can also use it with chicken of the woods mushrooms.

 Drying duxelles in the oven to deepen the flavor

-It’s an extra step, but this is a trick I recommend for all duxelles.
-Browning is the key to great flavor, and, although you get some good flavor from grilling the hens, if you spread the finished duxelles on a cookie sheet lined with parchment, spray them with oil, and bake in a hot oven (400F) for 20-25 minutes after the preliminary cooking, turning the mixture over and mixing with a spatula half-way through, you’ll get an even deeper flavor and more evaporation of water, which translates to deeper flavor.
-It’s optional, but it would be remiss of me not to mention it.
+It's an extra step, but this is a trick I recommend for all duxelles.
+Browning is the key to great flavor, and, although you get some good flavor from grilling the hens, if you spread the finished duxelles on a cookie sheet lined with parchment, spray them with oil, and bake in a hot oven you can deepen the flavor.

 Grilled Hen of the Woods Mushroom Duxelles